Mapotempo/addok_search2steps/README.md

 ```

 ### Pivot
-Then specify witch field would be extract from step one and use as filter on step two:
+Then specify which field would be extract from step one and use as filter on step two:
 ```python
 SEARCH_2_STEPS_PIVOT_FILTER = 'citycode'
 ```